Aymenn Jawad Al-Tamimi: Background

-Responses to revelations about the unethical methods Al-Tamimi had used in 2013-2014
+Responses to revelations about the unethical methods Al-Tamimi had used in 2013–2014

-Weiss provided evidence of a conversation in which Tamimi told an ISIS supporter that it was "best not openly tweeting" support for the Islamic State.
+Weiss provided evidence of a conversation in which Al-Tamimi told an ISIS supporter that it was "best not openly tweeting" support for the Islamic State.
 Daveed Gartenstein-Ross called the exchange "pretty disturbing" while Jonathan Krohn said "had I known this I would not have published anything with him in the first place."
 According to University of Maryland professor Phillip Smyth, "One crosses the line when one starts to, under their real name and in full view of the general public, kind of act like a jihadi and say that they are a jihadi."

-Rosen included a list of Tamimi's questionable online communications with ISIS members including the Indian Islamic State supporter Mehdi Masroor Biswas (known online as @ShamiWitness), currently imprisoned in his home country, whom Tamimi called 'brother' and 'friend'.
-Rosen listed a Shami witness Biswas article that Tamimi had posted on his personal blog "Aymenn Jawad Al-Tamimi" described as Pundicity: Informed Opinion and Review.
+Rosen included a list of Al-Tamimi's questionable online communications with ISIS members including the Indian Islamic State supporter Mehdi Masroor Biswas (known online as @ShamiWitness), currently imprisoned in his home country, whom Al-Tamimi called 'brother' and 'friend'.
+Rosen listed a Shami witness Biswas article that Al-Tamimi had posted on his personal blog "Aymenn Jawad Al-Tamimi" described as Pundicity: Informed Opinion and Review.
 He claimed to know the British Islamic State fighter Raphael Hostey ('Abu Qaqa') personally.
-Among other posts Tamimi made on Twitter were ones claiming "one day even the Kaaba in Mecca will be covered with the ISIS banner" and "Dawla Islamiya (Islamic State) will take over the whole world".
+Among other posts Al-Tamimi made on Twitter were ones claiming "one day even the Kaaba in Mecca will be covered with the ISIS banner" and "Dawla Islamiya (Islamic State) will take over the whole world".

-Rosen reported that academics and researchers, including Aaron Zelin, Phillip Smyth, Daveed Gartenstein-Ross and Eliot Higgins condemned Tamimi's actions.
+Rosen reported that academics and researchers, including Aaron Zelin, Phillip Smyth, Daveed Gartenstein-Ross and Eliot Higgins condemned Al-Tamimi's actions.
 "He's presenting two different sides of himself to different audiences," Berger told Business Insider.
 "He's presenting himself to us as part of this analyst community, and he's presenting himself to ISIS sources as someone who is supportive of their political goals.
 Both of those things really can't be true.
 So it creates a problem."

-Rosen cited Aaron Zelin, who had blacklisted Tamimi and removed all his work from his website Jihadology, [H]is [Tamimi's] analysis had become "more and more just pushing that narrative of the groups [ISIS] themselves."
+Rosen cited Aaron Zelin, who had blacklisted Al-Tamimi and removed all his work from his website Jihadology, as saying that Tamimi's analysis had become "more and more just pushing that narrative of the groups [ISIS] themselves."

-In response to Rosen's article, Bellingcat immediately removed an article by Tamimi in which he defended the Islamic State of Iraq and the Levant, claiming it had no relation to al-Qaeda and that the rise of IS was a legitimate reaction to the "marginalization of Sunnis" and the 2013 Hawija clashes.
-While Tamimi was banned from any further contribution to the site, Bellingcat continued to cite Tamimi as an expert in later articles.
-In his 2016 Bellingcat report, investigative journalist, Christiaan Triebert cited Aymenn Jawad al-Tamimi, a "fellow at the Middle East Forum," to clarify any confusion about the management of water infrastructure in Raqqa.
+In response to Rosen's article, Bellingcat immediately removed an article by Al-Tamimi in which he defended the Islamic State of Iraq and the Levant, claiming it had no relation to al-Qaeda and that the rise of IS was a legitimate reaction to the "marginalization of Sunnis" and the 2013 Hawija clashes.
+While Al-Tamimi was banned from any further contribution to the site, Bellingcat continued to cite Al-Tamimi as an expert in later articles.
+In his 2016 Bellingcat report, investigative journalist, Christiaan Triebert cited Aymenn Jawad Al-Tamimi, a "fellow at the Middle East Forum," to clarify any confusion about the management of water infrastructure in Raqqa.
 Aymenn Jawad al-Tamimi, pointed out that there was no evidence that the Nusra fighters managed Raqqa's water affairs.
 He said that "civilian services were largely the responsibility of the local council while Nusra focused on their war efforts".